Nvidia releases open-source software for self-driving car development

 Most previous self-driving car software was limited in how it explained why the car chose a particular path, making it hard for engineers to understand what needed to be fixed to make the cars safer.

-"One of the entire motivations behind making this open is so that developers and researchers can... understand how these models work so we can, as an industry, come up with standard ways of evaluating how they work," Katie Young, senior marketing manager for the automotive enterprise at Nvidia, told Reuters.
+"One of the entire motivations behind making this open is so that developers and researchers can... understand how these models work so we can, as an industry, come up with standard ways of evaluating how they work," Katie Washabaugh, product marketing manager for autonomous vehicle simulation, told Reuters.